 We also encourage freshmen to enroll in a class or two that takes up international issues and/or is taught by an IS faculty member.
 Your application will ask you to list a faculty member who can give you a reference, so we encourage you to get to know a faculty member, rather than simply list the professor who gave you the best grade of the semester.
 There are no specific courses you need to have taken to apply for the IS major, but there are some introductory courses you will need to take to complete it that also count for the University Core requirements (e.g. Principles of Economics).
 A comparative politics course in the political science department could be a useful way to test the waters.
 But we encourage freshmen to take interdisciplinary Core Renewal courses or others that meet University Core requirements, even if they don’t count for IS major requirements; the IS major is just one part of your university experience, and we understand that you won’t necessarily focus on that your first semester.

 The IS Program holds several public information sessions on campus each fall for interested freshmen, and we show some version of this slide presentation, which has detailed information about program requirements.
+Interested students can also review the IS Major Course Plan to get a sense of the academic curriculum they would need to fit into their time at BC.

 The IS minor is open to all BC undergraduates who submit an acceptable course of study by October of their Junior year, no later than the last day of drop/add.